magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-over-tech.md

 1. Pull the shared configuration file from source control.
 2. Use the `magento setup:di:compile` command to compile code.
-3. Use the `magento setup:static-content:deploy -f` command to create static file view files.
+3. Use the `magento setup:static-content:deploy -f` command to update static file view files.
 4. Check the updates into source control.

 ### Production system